shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-campaign.md

 engaging or clicking an ad, and drive more traffic to your advertiser's offer or website.
 This is a very commonly employed strategy for direct response campaigns.
 The segments used for this type of campaign are usually acquired in one of two ways:

 - Buying data segments from third-party data providers
-- Collecting your own data that is synced with Xandr user IDs
+- Collecting your own data that is synced with Microsoft Advertising user IDs

 The procedures outlined on this page do not describe the different methods for collecting data and assume that the buyer already has access to the data when the campaign is being setup.
 Audience buying campaigns feature a very simple setup and should have few restrictions on delivery outside of the segment target.

 > [!IMPORTANT]
 > One of the main reasons that Audience Buying campaigns fail to deliver is because the targeted segments contain too small a pool of users.
 Therefore, if this occurs, check segment loads.
-For third-party segments, traffickers will need to reach out to the third-party as Xandr does not have access to this segment load information.
+For third-party segments, traffickers will need to reach out to the third-party as Microsoft Advertising does not have access to this segment load information.
 Also, if your daily budget is less than $100, pacing may be affecting campaign delivery.

 **Retargeting**

 Retargeting campaigns are designed to drive users back to a website or product page.
 For example, if a user has visited the page for a shoe product, segmenting and retargeting this user on the exchange can help drive the user back to the product page to complete a purchase.
 Buyers employ this strategy to concentrate their buying on users they have deemed valuable.
 Retargeting is also a valuable strategy if you have a relationship with a premium publisher that sees high quality traffic.
 By segmenting the users that visit your publisher's web property, you have a valuable audience that you can retarget on third-party inventory.
 The general process can be broken into two distinct steps: 1.
 Collect users that visit a webpage (most likely will be that of a managed publisher) into a segment.
 2. Target that segment in an audience-buying campaign.

 The usual case involves placing a segment pixel on a publisher's page to collect users into that segment (e.g., using a piggyback pixel).
-Sometimes, advertisers will have access to visitors to a page and will push those audiences into the Xandr seat.
+Sometimes, advertisers will have access to visitors to a page and will push those audiences into the Microsoft Advertising seat.
 Retargeting involves working with publishers to collect users in a segment and then targeting that segment in a campaign.
 Just like audience buying, retargeting campaigns should have few restrictions on delivery outside of the segment target.

 > [!IMPORTANT]
 > If you are having delivery issues, first verify that the targeted segment contains users by viewing segment loads or reaching out to the third-party data provider.
 If your daily budget is less than $100, pacing may be affecting campaign delivery.